akosma/SwiftMoment/README.md

 - Streamlining getting date components (day, month, etc.) from dates and time intervals.

-This framework targets iOS 8 and later exclusively.
+Important: This framework targets iOS 8.3, Xcode 6.3 and Swift 1.2 and later exclusively.

 ## Installation